 "Right now, building simulation programs are validated by running mutual comparisons of their calculation results," says the Fraunhofer IBP expert.
 This method of comparing results from different programs is widely accepted and very successful, especially when it comes to revealing programming errors.
 "But there is legitimate criticism that these kinds of tests are not based on real world measurements.
 That makes it impossible to run any kind of systematic check as to whether the absolute level of the calculation results corresponds to reality."
 Kersken and his colleagues set out to change all that by signing up for the research program

-IEA ECB ANNEX 58 "Reliable building energy performance characterization based on full scale dynamic measurement" organized by the
+IEA ECB ANNEX 58 "Reliable building energy performance characterization based on full scale dynamic measurement"

 International Energy Agency (IEA)

 .
 Germany’s contribution to this initiative is funded by the

 .
 The task of the Fraunhofer IBP researchers participating in this project was to generate real world data sets.
 "That sounds simpler than it actually is", says Kersken.
 "As well as obtaining high-quality sets of measurements, you also have to accurately record and document all the other conditions involved, for example the weather, the way in which the building was constructed, and any changes that occur, such as the position of the blinds."
 Fortunately Fraunhofer IBP has its outdoor test site near Munich where the so called